garykac/woven/docs/rules.md

 There are two parts to casting a spell:

-* First, build a TAPESTRY that permits you to place THREADs where the spell needs them
+* First, build a TAPESTRY that permits you to place THREADs in the pattern required by a spell
-* Then, place THREADs one at a time onto your TAPESTRY
+* Then, place THREADs one at a time onto your TAPESTRY to form that pattern

-When you place a new THREAD on your TAPESTRY that completes a pattern on one of your spells, you cast that spell and trigger its effects.
+When you place a new THREAD on your TAPESTRY that completes a pattern on one of your spells, you may immediately cast that spell and trigger its effects.
 If the newly added THREAD completes multiple spell patterns, then you must choose one.

 THREADs can only be placed in empty boxes on your Tapestry Cards.
 Unless otherwise stated, they may not be placed on top of the element symbols in your TAPESTRY.